basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 queue](http://en.wikipedia.org/wiki/Run_queue).
-The interval at which this process occurs can be set, in milliseconds, using the `erlang.schedulers.force_wakeup_interval` parameter, which corresponds to the Erlang VM's `+swfi` flag.
-This parameter is set to 0 by default, which disables scheduler wakeup.
+The interval at which this process occurs can be set, in milliseconds, using the `erlang.schedulers.force_wakeup_interval` parameter, which corresponds to the Erlang VM's `+sfwi` flag.
+This parameter is set to `0` by default, which disables scheduler wakeup.

 Erlang distributions like R15Bx have a tendency to put schedulers to sleep too often.
 If you are using a later distribution, you most likely